 One of the most common questions from parents is: Do we need a pediatric dentist to extract our child’s baby teeth?
 In many cases, no — all you need to do is sit back and let nature take its course.
 Your child can wiggle the tooth to help it, but that’s where the “help” should stop.

-It’s best not to pull the tooth out as you risk pain, bleeding, and swelling.
-The tooth will come out when it’s ready.
+Do not pull the tooth out, as you risk pain, bleeding, and swelling.
+The tooth will come out when ready.
 However, pediatric tooth extractions may be necessary if your child’s tooth is not loose or doesn’t come out when it should.
 Our dentist can advise you when each tooth should fall out.

 Prevent Tooth Decay

 Does your child have sudden or chronic tooth pain?
-Request a dental appointment online or call our office today at (508) 625-5534.
-We will help determine if your child requires a tooth extraction in Worcester, MA, or other treatment to address their symptoms.
+Schedule a dental appointment online or call our office today at (508) 625-5534.
+We will help determine if your child requires a tooth extraction in Worcester, MA.
+Our office may also recommend other treatments to address their symptoms.